 'Terra Cotta' (Italian for 'cooked earth') is red burning earthenware.
 It has been made for thousands of years by indigenous cultures, most often unglazed.
-If glazed, high lead content mixtures have been traditional.
-It is fired at much lower temperatures than stoneware so, not surprisingly, it is not nearly as strong.
-However fired terra cotta ware has a much better ability to withstand sudden temperature changes without cracking.
-Other attractions include dramatically lower energy costs, less kiln wear-and-tear in firing it and the ability to achieve brighter colors than at higher temperatures.
-If covered by a well melted, well adhered uncrazed glaze terra cotta can provide excellent service for functional ware.
+If glazed, high-lead-content mixtures have been traditional.
+It is fired at much lower temperatures than stoneware so, not surprisingly, it is not nearly as strong and durable.
+However fired terra cotta ware has a better ability to withstand sudden temperature changes without cracking.
+Other attractions include dramatically lower energy costs, less kiln wear-and-tear in firing it, the ability to achieve brighter colors than at higher temperatures and the ability to fire ware on stilts and thus have glazed bottoms.
+If covered by a well-melted, well-adhered and well-fitted glaze, terra cotta can provide excellent service for functional ware.

 Bottom: cone 2, next up: cone 02, next up: cone 04.
 You can see varying levels of maturity (or vitrification).
 It is common for terra cotta clays to fire like this, from a light red at cone 06 and then darkening progressively as the temperature rises.
 Typical materials develop deep red color around cone 02 and then turn brown and begin to expand as the temperature continues to rise past that (the bottom bar appears stable but it has expanded alot, this is a precursor to looming rapid melting).
 The top disk is a cone 10R clay.
 It shares an attribute with the cone 02 terra cotta.
 Its variegated brown and red coloration actually depends on it not being mature, having a 4-5% porosity.
 If it were fired higher it would turn solid chocolate brown like the over-fired terra cotta at the bottom.